How To eliminate stink bugs

 Stink Bug Information

-of the front wings (scutellum) and five-segmented antennae.
-Telling the good stink bugs (predators) from the bad stink
+portions of the front wings (scutellum) and five-segmented antennae.
+Telling the good stink bugs (predators) from

-bugs (plant feeders), however, is not always easy.
-A simple rule of thumb is that green stink bugs(picture above) are
+the bad stink bugs (plant feeders), however, is not always easy.
+A simple rule of thumb is that green stink bugs(picture

-most often plant feeders, while brown or gray stink bugs(picture below) are more likely to be predators.
-Actually, some
+above) are most often plant feeders, while brown or gray stink bugs(picture below) are more likely to be predators.

-also feed on plants at times.
+insects, but also feed on plants at times.
 However, this feeding does not damage the plants.
-Plant feeding stink bugs suck the juices
+Plant feeding stink bugs

-from plant stems, seeds, and fruits.
-Stink bugs come from Asia and are a very serious problem to the farmers in Japan.
+suck the juices from plant stems, seeds, and fruits.
+Stink bugs come from Asia and are a very serious problem to the farmers

-mobile and migrate from field to field in the fall.
-Stink bugs are also somewhat large with a thick exoskeleton
+bugs are so mobile and migrate from field to field in the fall.
+Stink bugs are also somewhat large with a thick

 |Brown Stink Bug Picture